Society of Ohio Archivists 2016 Annual Meeting Schedule at a Glance

 • Session Type (Traditional Panel, Student Poster, Professional Poster, Fishbowl, Lightening Round, Debate, Mini-workshop, World Café, etc.)

-• Session or Poster Description for the SOA program (50 words or less)
+• Session Description for the SOA program (150 words or less)

 • Session Contact Person (Name, Institution, Title or Degree Program, Telephone Number, Email Address)